 Weddings are often a hefty financial undertaking for clients and their families, so transparency and accuracy are essential.

 The other challenge I have seen many wedding pros face is keeping track of changes to their scope of work, and ensuring that the clients are also kept abreast of the bottom line with regards to the various budget revisions.

 This is where a system that captures all revisions as well as tracks the budget in real-time would be most beneficial to you and your clients.

 ⇨ Implement These Action Steps:

-- Make sure you have an organized system in place to deliver quotations, client agreements, invoices & receipts.
-This can be something you custom build or accounting software or a CRM such as Honeybook.
-Ideally, you want to be able to deliver these documents automatically which is possible in each of the examples listed.
+- Ensure you have an organized system to deliver quotations, client agreements, invoices, & receipts.
+This can be something you custom build, accounting software, or a CRM such as Honeybook.
+Ideally, you want to deliver these documents automatically, which is possible in each of the examples listed.

 Interested in having Sarahna help you mind your money systems?
 Click here to learn more about her services.